nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/how-to-change-context-path.md

 details:
     howto:
         excerpt: >-
-            BLOCK

-            The Nuxeo Platform offers the capability to change the context path, i.e.&nbsp;/nuxeo&nbsp;in the URL of your application.
+            The Nuxeo Platform offers the capability to change the context path, i.e. /nuxeo in the URL of your application.
         level: Intermediate
-        tool: '&nbsp;'
+        tool: ''
         topics: 'Server configuration, URL'
 labels:
     - howto